alienskaterrr/dms1-bloggg/posts/week_four.md

+---
+title: week four
+published_at: 2024-04-19
+snippet: this is my fourth week of this class
+disable_html_sanitization: true
+---

+Week 4 Session 1

 This week we began our second assessment task, creating nine interactive icons underneath a chosen theme.
 Since we were told to get creative with it, I opted for a scenario in which my user is someone in a later life stage,